 The National Park Service is moving ahead with its ill-advised plan for heavy-handed manipulation of the Isle Royale Wilderness in Michigan.
-The Park Service has captured six wolves from other places in the region, and released the five that survived capture on Isle Royale, 99 percent of which is designated Wilderness.
+The Park Service has captured wolves from other places in the region, and released them on Isle Royale, 99 percent of which is designated Wilderness.
 The agency’s goal is to ultimately release 20 to 30 wolves there—an action that is both inhumane and fundamentally at odds with the mandates of the Wilderness Act.

 The individual wolves are being removed from their packs and exiled to Isle Royale—an isolated island in the Great Lakes—where, in addition to being collared and under constant surveillance, they will most likely suffer the same inbreeding fate that has decimated wolves throughout their short-lived history on Isle Royale.
 The Park Service’s primary motivations consider neither wolves (one female wolf died during relocation and a male wolf died on the island following reintroduction) nor the Wilderness it’s entrusted to protect, but revolve around the continuation of a wolf-moose predator-prey study and tourist desires to see or hear wolves.